AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/intro.md

 ## Introduction

-This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a [{{site.data.fhir.igName}} (SML)](StructureDefinition-composition-sml-1.html), such as a pharmacist shared medicines list (PSML), as a document or as a list.
+This implementation guide is an Australian realm implementation guide of the HL7<sup>TM</sup> FHIR<sup>&reg;</sup> specification to represent a [{{site.data.fhir.igName}} (SML)](StructureDefinition-composition-sml-1.html), such as a pharmacist shared medicines list (PSML).

 This [implementation guide](http://hl7.org/fhir/STU3/implementationguide.html#scope) is based on [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).

 ## Document purpose and scope

 The primary aim of this implementation guide is to support implementing an SML in [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).
-The resulting FHIR structure can be used for the electronic exchange of SML information, such as a PSML, between healthcare providers.
+The resulting FHIR structure can be used for the electronic exchange of SML information, such as a PSML document, between healthcare providers.

-Whilst this implementation guide is defined to support a generic practitioner-author list as either a document or as a list at the time of publication of this implementation guide it is expected that in the near term implementations will be of a pharmacist shared medicines list, exchanged as a document, with the My Health Record.
+This implementation guide is defined to support a generic practitioner-author list as either a document or as a list.
+At the time of publication of this implementation guide it is expected that in the near term implementations will be of a pharmacist shared medicines list, exchanged as a document, with the My Health Record.

 This document is not to be used as a guide to presentation (or rendering) of the data.
 It contains no information as to how the data described by it should be displayed and no such guidance should be inferred from this document.